 Pioneer Human Services Co-occurring Residential Program is an addiction treatment center located at 11900 Beacon Avenue South in the 98178 zip code in Seattle, WA.

 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Pioneer Human Services Co-occurring Residential Program include relapse prevention, motivational incentives and dialectical behavior therapy.
-Pioneer Human Services Co-occurring Residential Program provides 90 day inpatient heroin rehab and long term heroin rehab.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin use.
+Some of the treatment approaches used by Pioneer Human Services Co-occurring Residential Program include motivational interviewing, substance use counseling approach and dialectical behavior therapy.
+Pioneer Human Services Co-occurring Residential Program provides long-term heroin rehab and 90 day and 1 year inpatient heroin rehab.
+It also provides residential treatment for heroin use and residential treatment for dual diagnosis.

 Here are the full facility listing details on Pioneer Human Services Co-Occurring Residential Program in Seattle, WA: